atom-box/tatll/posts/Coursera-GenerativeAIforEveryone.md

 Unsupervised learning
 Reinforcement learning

+## Contrast these two terms
+LLM vs Generative AI
+GAI - can make the three things: text, images, sound LLM is a subset; it is predictive text, basically, as opposed to filtering, which is how images are made

 ## How LLMs Work
 (Large Language Models)
 Predictive text is a clear example of this.
 The number of inputs it had, to lead to this, are nearly a trillion input examples.

+## Prompts to write
+Rewrite this for clarity:
+wyxy

+Write a 300 word story for ___ audience to encourage them to ____.

+## Explaining A.I. to a newbie
+What is AI good for?
+The answer is difficult for the same reason that Electricity or Computers are complicated.

+## Not practical as web-interface; do LM app, instead
+Read several (hundreds?) of eails and sort it into a bin or find the category.
+TODO: WHAT ARE THE CATEGORIES OF HELPSCOUT EMAILS??